ecky-l/tloona/README.txt

 ==

+Release 1.6.2 : Date 2016/05/18 :
+ * Enhancement for dynamic REPLS: if semicolon is typed after a statement, the result of that statement is not displayed.
+Useful if output should be prevented, e.g. if the result is huge or binary

 Release 1.6.1 : Date 2016/05/02 :
  * Bugfix for connection lost from remote comm interp
  * Enabled cd there in comm interp console